 Murray is a five-time winner of the Michigan Education Association's School Bell Award for education reporting.
 He's been honored 10 times by the Michigan Press Association, and three times by the Associated Press, including one First Place Award for editorial writing.

-He was elected in 2018 to serve on the West Michigan Public Relations Society of America's board of directors.
+He is the Michigan representative to the NCMPR District 3 Executive Council, and served on the West Michigan Public Relations Society of America's board of directors between 2018 and 2021.

 Murray is a 1986 graduate of the University of Missouri School of Journalism and a 1984 graduate of Nassau Community College in New York.